United Parks as One presents

 Two blue steel sculptures of a male Blues musician and a female Gospel singer, positioned near the side entrance of Nat Turner Park on Muhammad Ali Avenue.

-Two blue steel sculptures of a male Blues musician and a female Gospel singer.
-Located at a side entrance on Muhammad Ali Avenue.
+At a side entrance on Muhammad Ali Avenue, two blue steel sculptures represent a male Blues musician and a female Gospel singer.

 Green steel sculpture of an African drum representing the origins of African-American music, located at the entrance of Nat Turner Park on Muhammad Ali Avenue.

-A green steel sculpture of an African drum representing the origins of African-American music.
-Part of the installation at the main entrance on Muhammad Ali Avenue
+At the main entrance on Muhammad Ali Avenue, a green steel sculpture of an African drum represents the origins of African-American music.

 Decorative orange gate panels with jazz-themed silhouettes at the entrance of Nat Turner Park in Newark, NJ, under a clear blue sky.

-Two large red steel sculptures representing the entwined musical forms of Bebop, Jazz, and Swing.
-Located at the main entrance on 18th Avenue.
+Finally, at the main entrance on 18th Avenue, two large red steel sculptures represent the intertwined musical forms of Bebop, Jazz, and Swing.

 Community Reflections